Njuelle/how-to-dashboard/kibana.md

 ![Kuzzle](img/kuzzle.png) ![Kibana](img/kibana.png)

-Kuzzle is an open-source self-hostable backend, ready to use for power web, mobile and IoT applications.
+[Kuzzle](http://kuzzle.io/) is an open-source self-hostable backend, ready to use for power web, mobile and IoT applications.
 It allows you to drastically reduce your developpement time and give you tools for real-time datas management, geofencing and others extras features.

 Today, our goal is to make a beautiful dashboard about IoT datas collected through a board installed in our office.
 This board capture light level, humidity, temperature and detected motions for demonstration and testing.
-It's a great use case for tutorials and I've decided to create an elastic-search docker image with all our datas to make it easier to follow.
+It's a great use case for tutorials and I've decided to create an elastic-search docker image with all our datas to make it easier to follow. (you can see more informations about this image [here]).

 After reading this article, we will have a dashboard showing you detected motions over the time.